 Formed in 1947 out of the partition of British Colonial territories in South Asia, Pakistan has experienced decades of conflict with India.
 More recently, Pakistan has undergone internal conflict between its secular government and the rising tide of Taliban-led Islamic Fundamentalism.
-As a long-time U.S. ally, Pakistan has been considered a key in the war on terror.
-With the discovery of Osama Bin Laden in Pakistan, however, some are questioning this nature of this relationship.
-Join us as we examine the future of this precarious nuclear nation.
+Pakistan's status as a key strategic partner in the United States’ War on Terror has been reexamined in recent years, and the country's new economic relationship with China could represent a realignment of South Asian power dynamics.
+Join us as we examine the future of this crucial player on the world’s stage.

 Key Lecture Points

 - Until the arrival of British colonialism in the 18th century, the history of South Asia is one of large Hindu and Muslim empires with borders that waxed and waned.
 The modern nation-state of Pakistan did not come into being until the withdrawal of the British Empire and the partition of India in 1947.